 Deadline announced that Netflix acquired the screen rights to The Wicked Deep, Shea Ernshaw’s novel about a town haunted each summer by the vengeful return of three sisters, thought to be witches, who were drowned in a nearby bay 200 years ago.
 Only our heroine, Penny, can see the sisters, an ability she keeps secret.
 When the sisters begin luring teen boys to their deaths, she must choose–come clean to save the guy she loves, or stay quiet to save herself?

-Unlike most of the books being made into movies on this list, you’ll have to wait a little longer for Cursed to hit shelves (which comes out in October).
-But there is already a TV show in progress, with a 10-episode order from Netflix.
+Unlike most of the books on this list Cursed was actually optioned for a TV show, with a 10-episode order from Netflix.
 As Deadline notes in their announcement, “This is believed to be the first time the same creative team will be writing a book and TV series based on it simultaneously as they get to explore the characters from the book in more detail on screen.”
-13 Reasons Why Star Katherine Langford has signed on to play the lead role.
+13 Reasons Why Star Katherine Langford has brought the character of Nimue to life in this show, which is now available to stream on Netflix.
 Cursed is an illustrated YA novel, written by Wheeler with Miller’s art featured throughout.
 It’s a reimagining of the King Arthur legend through the eyes of the Lady of the Lake.
-We can’t wait to read–and see!–this story.
+We recommend you read–and see!–this story.

 The bestselling novel by Becca Fitzpatrick is on it’s way to the silver screen!
 Variety recently announced that Kellie Cyrus has signed on to direct the fantasy adaption (Cyrus is best known for directing the supernatural TV franchises “The Vampire Diaries” and “The Originals” as well as an episode of the upcoming drama “You” from Greg Berlanti and Sera Gamble), and Patch and Nora have officially been cast!